-5.1 Context and overview
+5.1.
+Context and overview

-The Pandemic Fund's resource mobilization effort will employ a two-tracked approach: focusing on pledging in the near term to continue its impactful investments, and considering innovative financing solutions in the medium term to mobilize non-ODA funding sources.
+The Pandemic Fund's resource mobilization effort will employ a two-tracked approach: focusing on pledging in the near term to continue its impactful investments, and exploring innovative financing solutions in the medium term to mobilize non-ODA funding sources.
+Both rely on strong advocacy efforts to rekindle interest in the urgency and long-term payoffs of investing in pandemic PPR, given its status as a global public good.
 Resource mobilization, or fundraising for and by the Pandemic Fund, will be the focus of the separate Resource Mobilization Strategy.

 This section of the Strategic Plan focuses on how the Pandemic Fund will deploy its grant financing to mobilize additional funding for project beneficiaries through co-investment and co-financing.
 Funding mobilized will be synergistic with existing pandemic PPR financing architecture; to avoid duplicative efforts and transaction costs for countries, the Pandemic Fund will complement and enhance existing country-level, regional, and global funding sources supporting pandemic PPR and health system strengthening.
 They will also be additive, meaning net new resources, or resources that are contingent on the Pandemic Fund's investments, will be unlocked.
+The Fund will ensure that neither domestic nor international dollars are diverted from other important initiatives that bolster health and development, including essential social services provided at country level, and aim to grow the overall financing envelope for pandemic PPR.

-5.2 Strategic vision for catalyzing additional funding
+5.2.
+Strategic vision for catalyzing additional funding